Margal10/Margal10.github.io/index.md

 ## Scientific comunications

 - Introduction of my work with a 5 minutes presentation to the L2n collaborators during the PhD Day.
-- Interview for the International Day of Women and Girls in Science available on: https://youtu.be/MfxxFB5UjuY>
+- Interview for the International Day of Women and Girls in Science available here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MfxxFB5UjuY?si=mSaYeHQdjmoJWI5K" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - Introduction of my work with a 5 minutes presentation for the PhD Day of the UTT.
 - Conférence MNO 2023 : Poster
 - Nanophot Workshop 2024 : Poster